KindXiaoming/physics_of_skill_learning/README.md

 As a motivation, we start by making an observation called the Domino effect, which shows that skills tend to learn sequentially, and notably, some skills start to learn right after other skills finish learning.
-For example, when we train two independent sparse parity tasks (with frequencies p1 = 1 and p2 = 0.1, shown in Figure 2 left) on a two-layer MLP using the Adam optimizer, the second task starts to progress rapidly only after the first task finishes.
-Quantitatively, learning task 2 only takes rouglyly two more times (instead of p1/p2 = 10 times that one would reasonably expect since the gradient signals differ by 10 times).
-In a more complicated setup (shown in Figure 2 right), compositional task dependency can also lead to the Domino effect.
+For example, when we train two independent sparse parity tasks (with frequencies $p_1 = 1$ and $p_2 = 0.1$) on a two-layer MLP using the Adam optimizer, the second task starts to progress rapidly only after the first task finishes.
+Quantitatively, learning task 2 only takes roughly two more times (instead of p1/p2 = 10 times that one would reasonably expect since the gradient signals differ by 10 times).
+In a more complicated setup, compositional task dependency can also lead to the Domino effect.
 It is thus very intriguing to understand the mechanisms underneath the Domino effect.
 Although the Domino effect serves as a good starting point, our ambitious goal is to understand skill dynamics in general.